Siege of Plei Me: Background

 Mân had under his command the 32nd (or 320th) and 33rd Regiments, comprising about 4,200 men, with another regiment, the 66th, becoming available by early November.
-The 32nd Regiment had been operating in II Corps since January 1965; the 33rd Regiment had arrived in September; and the 66th Regiment was expected to arrive by November 1965.
+The 32nd Regiment had been operating in II Corps since January 1965; the 33rd Regiment had arrived in September; and the 66th Regiment was expected to arrive by early November 1965.
 Mân's offensive was to be launched by December 1965 with all the three regiments.
 The staging areas were located in the Chu Pong massif on the Vietnam-Cambodian border.

 II Corps Command, in coordination with Military Assistance Command, Vietnam, planned to use B-52 airstrikes to destroy the three PAVN Regiments once they concentrated at the assembly areas: "The Chu Pong base was known to exist well prior to the Plei Me attack and J2 MACV had taken this area under study in September 1965 as a possible B-52 target."

 However, Mân decided to launch the attack earlier on October 19, 1965, with only two Regiments (the 32nd and the 33rd), apparently before the 1st Cavalry troops became combat ready.
 His battle "plan consisted of three phases: 1) The 33rd Regiment would surround Plei Me and harass the defenders, exerting enough pressure to force II Corps to send a reaction force; 2) The 32nd Regiment would ambush the relief column and destroy it; 3) Both Regiments would combine force to overrun and destroy the Camp itself."

 II Corps Command had to hold off the use of B-52 airstrikes, and came up with a revised plan which consisted of repulsing without destroying the two attacking Regiments, then looking for the chance to use the airstrikes against all the three regiments as initially planned.